caciulla/amaro/content/posts/ingredients.md

 - Neutral spirit - also called rectified spirit, is produced by repeated distillation (or rectification) until achieving almost pure alcohol (95% in US) topped at 97.2% by process.

-- Grape distillate - high proof alcohol produced by distilling grape must and/or pomace.
+- Grape distillate - high-proof alcohol produced by distilling grape must and/or pomace.
 Repeated distillation achieves grape based neutral spirit.